DallanQ/lotr_journeys_in_middle_earth/Reference.md

 If two spaces are separated by black borders and their gray borders are not aligned (in other words, if a gray border meets a black border), those spaces are not adjacent.

-> Image of map tiles on the gameplay map, with an white circl with a gray border vertical bar with two triangular arrows, one pointing left and the other pointing right.
+> Image of two adjacent game map areas (a rocky cavern and a stone chamber).
+They are connected by a narrow passage marked by a double-arrow gray border, indicating alignment and adjacency between the spaces.

 *These two spaces are adjacent because they share aligned gray borders (border with two arrows).*